-In a lab that is primarily concerned with the synthesis and separation of organic compounds, thin-layer chromatography (TLC) is an analytical technique that is performed on a daily basis.
+In a laboratory that mainly focuses on the synthesis and separation of organic compounds, thin-layer chromatography (TLC) is an analytical technique that is used every day.

 Typically, chromatography is used to separate substances.
-Of course, thin-layer chromatography is no different in its ability to separate compounds.
+Of course, thin-layer chromatography can also separate compounds.

 You can’t use thin-layer chromatography without understanding the principles.
 So we will explain the principles and features, how to read the Rf value, and even how to choose a developing solvent.